Learn when to freeze eggs and preserve your fertility

 Our Tennessee egg freezing specialists know that time is of the essence when it comes to fertility preservation and are here to help women determine when to freeze eggs.
 Women who know they would like to have children someday may benefit from egg freezing.

 How to know when to freeze eggs

-A woman is born with all the eggs she will ever have, and as she moves through life certain factors will impact the quality and quantity of her egg supply.
+A woman is born with all the eggs she will ever have.
+As she moves through life, certain factors will affect the quality and quantity of her egg supply.

 - Age.
 Women interested in freezing their eggs should undergo the process ideally before the age of 34.
-Younger eggs are often healthier and better equipped to undergo vitrification, or flash freezing, and eventual thawing when the woman is ready to have an egg fertilized and transferred.
+Younger eggs are often healthier and better equipped to undergo vitrification, or flash freezing.
+They also more likely to survive the eventual thawing when the woman is ready to have an egg fertilized and transferred.